 Propane or Natural Gas?
 Gas Furnace Facts

-In comparison studies, natural gas is considered the cheaper alternative by far than propane as far as fuel usage and production of heat are concerned.
+Natural gas versus propane facts - In comparison studies, natural gas is considered the cheaper alternative by far than propane as far as fuel usage, and production of heat is concerned.
 In different comparison studies, it cost nearly 200% more to produce 90,000 BTUs of heat with propane over natural gas.
-This makes natural gas a more attractive option when considering whether to purchase a natural gas furnace or a propane furnace (really they are the same except when the appliance arrives on site it is converted to propane using a propane conversion kit provided by the manufacturer if the gas furnace is going to be used for a propane application).
+That makes natural gas a more attractive option.

-The only issue in making the decision between a natural gas furnace or a propane gas furnace is availability.
+The only issue in deciding between a natural gas furnace, or a propane gas furnace is the availability of the fuel.
 Natural gas is not available in every location.
 Furthermore, this is the reason why many people have propane gas furnaces for heating systems, cooking, and heating water.

 Scientific Definitions | Gas Furnace Facts